jtjacques/mturk-manage/README.md

 # Security

-This tool uses a small number of carefully chosen third party libraries, which are loaded automatically.
+This tool uses a small number of carefully chosen third-party libraries, which are loaded automatically.
 To minimise the security implications of automatically downloading and including third-party code, all external dependencies include an `SHA-512` `integrity` property to allow the browser to ensure they have not been tampered with.

 To minimise the risk of your credentials being leaked, it is recommended that this tool is used with a browser that supports the [Subresource Integrity](https://www.w3.org/TR/SRI/) mechanism.
 At the time of writing the integrity of external resources is currently validated by [Chrome](https://www.google.com/chrome/), [Firefox](https://firefox.com/), and [Opera](https://www.opera.com/).

 For security reasons, using copies hosted on a web-server is **not** recommended as they may be subject to tampering and increase the likelihood of your security credentials being intercepted and stolen.

-**While the management console does not store credentials, or send them to any third party, you accept all liability for the security of your access credentials when using them with this tool.**
+**While the management console does not store credentials, or send them to any third-party, you accept all liability for the security of your access credentials when using them with this tool.**

 Additional guidance on limiting the access of your credentials is offered in the *Login* section.